ldojo/ocp4-operator-catalog-management/README.md

 ```

 Note that to make an Operator Catalog update, we didn't have to build any images -- just a new tar.gz file to point to.
+Also, be aware that if you push your new catalog to the *same* Artifactory URL http://artifactory-host:<port>/artifactory/ocp-catalog-dev/operator-catalog-v1.0.0.tar.gz, overwriting the previous v1.0.0.tar.gz file, the catalog deployment will automatically reload itself with its contents.
+Every 60 seconds the catalog deployment checks to see if the ${ARTIFACTORY_BASE_URL}/${ARTIFACTORY_ARTIFACT_PATH} has been updated in Artifactory (by checking the LastModifiedTime of the artifact via Artifactory API), and if so, fetches the new file and reloads itself with its contents.

 ### OCP4 Operator Catalog Management Utilities (for mirroring images)
 For some helpful APIs for managing Operator package manifest tar.gz archives, such as listing all image references in a tar.gz archive, or image mirroring capabilities, see the complementary [OCP4 Operator Catalog Management Utils](https://github.com/ldojo/ocp4-operator-catalog-management-utils) project